Globular weak $\omega$-categories as models of a type theory: The syntactic categories associated to

-\paragraph{Globular products in the category $\Syn{\ps,n}$} Note that all the categories $\Syn{\ps,n}$ ($n\in\N\cup{\infty}$) have the same objects, and there are more and more morphism when $n$ increases.
-However, none of these categories are equipped with a structure of category with families.
-Moreover, only for $n = 0,\infty$ we can exhibit them as full subcategories of categories with families.
-However, using these structure of category with families, we could prove that the functor $\Syn{\ps}\to\Syn{\ps,\infty}$ preserves the globular product.
-We can leverage this result to study the globular products in all the categories $\Syn{\ps,n}$. \begin{lemma} The functors $\Syn{\ps,0}\rightarrow \Syn{\ps,n}$ preserves the globular products. \end{lemma} \begin{proof} We have the following commutative triangle
+\paragraph{Globular products in the category $\Syn{\ps,n}$.} All the categories $\Syn{\ps,n}$, for $n\in\N\cup\set{\infty}$, have the same objects, and there are more and more morphisms when $n$ increases.
+None of these categories are equipped with a structure of category with families, since they lack the possibility of extending the context by any type.
+However for $n = 0$ and $n=\infty$ we can exhibit them as full subcategories of categories with families.
+Using these structure of category with families, we could prove that the functor $\Syn{\ps}\to\Syn{\ps,\infty}$ preserves globular products (\cref{lemma:ps-glob-prods-catt}), and we now use this result to study globular products in all the categories $\Syn{\ps,n}$.